SoftwareAG/c8y-releasenotes/content/release-10-18+/announcements-10-18+.md

 ##### Deprecation of LWM2M device audit configuration

-As announced in [release 10.18](/release-10-18-0/announcements-10-18-0), [LWM2M device audit configuration](https://cumulocity.com/guides/10.18.0/protocol-integration/lwm2m/#audit-configuration) feature is deprecated.
-This feature will be disabled by default in a future release.
+As announced in [release 10.18](/release-10-18-0/announcements-10-18-0), the [LWM2M device audit configuration](https://cumulocity.com/guides/10.18.0/protocol-integration/lwm2m/#audit-configuration) feature is deprecated.
+This feature will be disabled by default in a future version.